-Mod_Security is an open-source web application firewall.
-It monitors the incoming web request to your web server in real-time.
-It protects your web application against various attacks such as session hijacking, SQL injection, cross-site scripting, etc. on web applications using the added rulesets.
-It supports by the web-browsers such as Apache, Nginx, and IIS.
+ModSecurity is an open-source web application firewall that monitors incoming web requests to a web server in real time.
+It protects your web application against attacks such as session hijacking, SQL injection, cross-site scripting, etc., on web applications using the added rulesets.
+It is supported by the web browsers such as Apache, Nginx, and IIS.

-- At first, run the below command to update the software repository.
+1. First, run the below command to update the software repository –

 sudo yum update -y

 2. Install ModSecurity using the command given below –

 sudo yum install mod_security -y

 3. You can check the mod security version with this command –